The next PS5 restock: What you need to know to finally score a PlayStation 5

 PS5 at Amazon

-Amazon often announces restocks very last minute, so keep checking its tracking page and you might stumble upon a surprise drop.
+Amazon plans to utilize an invitation-only approach for their next PS5 restock.
+Shoppers may request an invitation on Amazon's PS5 page, though the retailer does warn that due to high demand not all requests will be granted.
+Amazon states that this approach is being taken to allow as many genuine customers as possible to buy the PS5.
 Amazon Prime members will get early access to most restocks, so make sure that your membership is up-to-date if you're hoping to try your luck during the next Amazon PS5 restock.
-Non-prime members can try their luck by clicking the "check stock now" button below.

 Sony PlayStation 5 console (Blu-ray), $500